KodrAus/kit/README.md

 # kit

+** WARNING: VERY EARLY WIP **

 Kit is a very raw 3D game engine.
 I made it to learn game engine coding, and someday I'd like it to be a reasonable foundation for game jam projects.

 Kit will support 2D as well as 3D, but if you're looking for a 2D focused engine, I recommend checking out [ggez]() instead, as that seems really solid and is way further along in development.

 ## TODO